Is the Gender Pay Gap Real? Is the Gender Earnings Gap Real?

 Despite this, Is There a Chance the Gender Pay Gap a Myth?

 As illustrated above, the pay gap isn’t a myth.
 There is a gender gap and a race gap in the United States of America.
-This means, not only is the gap real, but it hurts non-white women the hardest, especially Black and Latina according to studies I’ve seen.
+This means, not only is the gap real, but it hurts non-white women the hardest generally speaking (except in the case of Asian women), and especially Black and Latina women see the most severe gap according to studies I’ve seen.

 TIP: Equal pay for equal work can be proven.
 The fact there is a wage gap can be proven.
-The 77 cents, 78 cents, or 79 cents figure is open to debate so it isn’t the best foundation upon which to rest the argument.
+The 77 cents, 78 cents, or 79 cents figure is a result of specific methodology (as one can see in the studies below).
+All of this is open to debate, feel free to comment below.

 Wage Gap: Last Week Tonight with John Oliver (HBO).